cybernetics/JTemplate/README.md

         }
     }

 If no template is associated with a request, the value returned by the method will be encoded as JSON using the `JSONEncoder` class.
-For example, a `GET` for the following URL would information about all pets belonging to "Gwen" as a JSON document:
+For example, a `GET` for the following URL would return information about all pets belonging to "Gwen" as a JSON document:

     /pets?owner=Gwen

 `JSONEncoder` is discussed in more detail in the next section.

+#### Resource and Context References
 Any resource references in a template document are resolved against the resource bundle with the same base name as the service type, using the locale specified by the current HTTP request.
+For example, localized string values for the `PetService` class could be stored in a resource bundle named `PetService.properties` located alongside the `PetService` class on the classpath.

 Additionally, `DispatcherServlet` provides the following context properties to the template encoder.
 These values can be used to access request-specific information in a template document:

 * `scheme` - the scheme used to make the request; e.g. "http" or "https"
 * `serverName` - the host name of the server to which the request was sent